 - Due to differing circumstances in each and every game, some games will finish short on an hour in length, while others might run over the hour mark.
 Please respect your umpire call in this matter.
 He/she must keep all games on time in fairness to teams playing later hours and due to facility permit restrictions.

 - Teams may bat more than ten (10) players.
 Prior to regular season games, teams must request lineups sheet in order to raise lineup objects during the game.
-For tournaments the umpire will require a line sheet.
+For tournaments, the umpire will require a line sheet.

 - All players in the field must be listed in the batting order.
 Players do not have to play in the field in order to bat.
+Rosters/Lineups will be checked in playoffs.

 - Games start on time!
 Teams must be prepared to play.